technyon/nuki_hub/README.md

 ### Misc
 - presence/devices: List of detected bluetooth devices as CSV.
 Can be used for presence detection

+## MQTT Encryption

+The communication via MQTT can be SSL encrypted.
+To enable SSL encryption, supply the necessary information in the MQTT Configuration page.
+The following configurations are supported:<br>

+CA, CERT and KEY are empty -> No encryption<br>
+CA is filled but CERT and KEY are empty -> Encrypted MQTT<br>
+CA, CERT and KEY are filled -> Encrypted MQTT with client vaildation<br>

 ## Connecting via LAN (Optional)